View Play Store Purchases

 With an average smartphone user launching nearly 30 apps a month and 9 apps every day, the Play Store has become an important part of discovering and purchasing new apps.
 Even with nearly 2.8 million apps on the Play Store and 2 billion active users, the Play Store still falls short by failing to add advanced search filters or the ability to update apps only when charging.

 The main difficulty for users is using the app properly when many of the store’s important features are tucked away in hidden menus.
-So here’s a list of recommendations that will come in handy when using the Play Store with tips to correct some common frustrations caused by the app:
+So here’s a list of recommendations or Google Play Stire tips and tricks that will come in handy correct some common frustrations caused by the app:

 Suggestions to Improve Play Store Experience